bkclerke/MyUmbDocs/site-setup/Site-Setup-Checklist.md

 - Delete the extra groups not needed including but not limited to:
   - Writers
   - Editors
-  - Sensitive Data
-- Create Marketing group
+- Create Client Admin group:
   - Allow access to Content and Media section
-  - Give permissions for all tasks except "change node type" and options related to translation as these are not needed.
+  - Give permissions for all tasks except "change node type" and options related to translation as these are not needed (only applicable to Umbraco v7).

 # Site Completion Checklist